 You can use this site to look for work and keep a record of some of the things you’ve done to find a job.

 You should use the journal to tell your Work Coach about things such as job applications, job interviews and any training you have done.

 You can also use it to ask them for advice about looking for work, or what to ask at an interview.

 If your Work Coach has something they want to share with you – such as a CV you have been working on together – this will also be stored here.

-IMPORTANT: you must notify of any changes in circumstances as soon as possible to ensure you don’t miss out on any extra benefit and to avoid overpayments.
+IMPORTANT: you must tell the DWP about any changes in circumstances as soon as possible to ensure you don’t miss out on any extra benefit and to avoid overpayments.

 Watch our video below for more information on leaving a message for you Work Coach